 When you log out of the computer, Windows closes all applications and services related to the account.
 If anything doesn’t complete or stop responding, it gets stuck.
 Something similar may be happening here.

-Force shutdown the computer, restart, and login back in the computer.
+Force shutdown the computer, restart, and login back in to the computer.
 Next, boot in Clean Boot State.
 Clean-boot troubleshooting is designed to isolate a performance problem.
 To perform clean-boot troubleshooting, you must take several actions, and then restart the computer after each action.
 You may need to manually disable one item after another to try and pinpoint the one that is causing the problem.
 Once you have identified the offender, you can consider removing or disabling it.

 Here are a few things you can do: